wberndt/savetv-dl/README.md

 -p | Your save.tv Password.
 -d | Saves the downloaded videos to this folder.
 This parameter is optional: when not specified, all videos are stored in the current folder.
 -n | Omits showing a progress bar while downloading.
 Useful when running this in a cronjob at night, when absolutely nobody is interested in the progress of a download.
 This parameter is optional.
+-r | Removes video from your online collection after successful download.